Rolls-Royce Cullinan: Black Badge Cullinan

-The Black Cullinan is a special edition of the Cullinan which features a power increase to 441 kW, as well as exterior features painted in black (including the Spirit of Ecstasy) and carbon fibre trim on the interior.
+The Black Badge is a special edition of the Cullinan which features a power increase to 441 kW, as well as exterior features painted in black (including the Spirit of Ecstasy) and carbon fibre trim on the interior.
 The leather used in the interior is black, with borders coloured according to the exterior.

 The current production car with the Rolls-Royce Black Badge marque along with this car is the Rolls-Royce Ghost Black Badge.

 Other special editions

 Black Badge Cullinan Blue Shadow

 The Blue Shadow is a special edition of the Black Badge Cullinan inspired by the Kármán line, featuring leather seats with perforations arranged in patterns that replicate how the earth looks from space, an embroidered roof lining that depicts the moon, and a revised version of the starlight headliner found in the standard Cullinan with both white and blue lights.
 It also features exterior changes such as a special blue paintwork and blue tinted Spirit of Ectasy.
 Rolls-Royce say only 62 examples were built.